Create NSW

-Create NSW is a government agency of the Government of New South Wales, that falls within the Enterprise, Investment and Trade cluster.
+Create NSW is a government agency of the Government of New South Wales, that falls within the Creative Industries, Tourism, Hospitality and Sport cluster.
 The agency was created on 1 April 2017 from an amalgamation of Arts NSW (ANSW) and Screen NSW.
 Create NSW is responsible for administering government policies that support the arts, artists and the various cultural bodies within the state of New South Wales in Australia, and for the provision of funding.
 It also provides secretarial and administrative support to the Arts & Culture Advisory Committee, a high-level committee which works with the government to help shape policy and promote the arts throughout the state.

-As of May 2020, the executive team is headed by Kate Foy (Deputy Secretary, Community Engagement), Chris Keely (Executive Director, Create NSW) and Grainne Brunsdon (Head of Screen NSW).
+As of June 2025, Kerri Glasscock was appointed Executive Director of Create NSW.
 The agency advises the Minister for the Arts.
 Ultimately, the Minister is responsible to the Parliament of New South Wales.

 History

 Arts minister role

 The role of an "arts" minister, overseeing the management and support for all cultural activities in New South Wales, before the early 1970s was an unheard of concept in politics.
 However, by the early 1970s, various governments in Australia recognised the need for a steering authority for state support for the arts.
 In response, premier Bob Askin appointed George Freudenstein as the first Minister for Cultural Activities on 11 March 1971.
 On his appointment Freudenstein requested the establishment of an organisation to enable him to carry out his responsibilities and the Premier agreed.
 On 13 May 1971 the Ministry of Cultural Activities was established, taking over responsibility for various legislation and bodies that had previously been under the purview of the Department of Education, including the Archives Office of New South Wales, Art Gallery of New South Wales, State Library of New South Wales, Australian Museum, Museum of Applied Arts and Sciences, Sydney Observatory, the Advisory Committee on Cultural Grants, NSW Film Council, and the Sydney Opera House Trust.
 In the case of the opera house, the Ministry had responsibility for its completion and final official opening on 20 October 1973.

 With Freudenstein's departure on 3 January 1975, a new Minister for Culture, Sport and Recreation was appointed and on 6 January 1975, the Ministry of Cultural Activities was replaced by the new Department of Culture, Sport and Recreation.
 This arrangement lasted until 14 May 1976 when the new Labor Government of Neville Wran transferred the responsibility for cultural activities to the Premier's Department.
 This became the Cultural Activities Division under the administration of the Premier himself.
 This situation continued until 1984, when Wran established the Office of the Minister for the Arts within the Premier's Department and commissioned himself with the title of Minister for the Arts.

 On 15 June 1988 a Ministry for the Arts independent of the Premier's Department was established.